Miguel-Lopez-97/TodoListFloresDelTambo/README.md

  1. open the terminal and write `-cd app` to open de front-end folder (app) and install these dependencies  :
     - `npm install`
     - then `npm start`
+    - then `npm install axios`

 ### Back-end TECHNOLOGIES:
  -  Express :
    1. open the terminal and write `-cd backend` to open de Back-end folder and install these dependencies  :
     - `npm --save express`

  -  Mongo :
-   1. open the terminal and write `-cd backend` to open de Back-end folder and install these dependencies  :
+   2. open the terminal and write `-cd backend` to open de Back-end folder and install these dependencies  :
     - `npm --save mongooes`

+ -  Cors :
+   3. open the terminal and write `-cd backend` to open de Back-end folder and install these dependencies  :
+    - `npm install cors`

  > ⚠️ _"To get the Application running you'll need to run the frontend, backend and the table in h2-console server at the same time."_